viljoviitanen/setup-simple-pptp-vpn/README.md

 Only one vpn account is generated.
 To add more accounts, see the file /etc/ppp/chap-secrets

+Tool for adding more VPN easily is coming soon, stay tuned!

 If you keep the vpn server generated with this script on the internet for a long time (days or more), consider either restricting access to the ssh port on